 Comprehensive Support and Improvement –

 An LEA with a school or schools identified for comprehensive support and improvement (CSI) under the Every Student Succeeds Act must respond to the following prompts:

+Schools Identified

+A list of the schools in the LEA that are eligible for comprehensive support and improvement.

-Schools Identified: Identify the schools within the LEA that have been identified for CSI.
+Identify the schools within the LEA that have been identified for CSI.

+Support for Identified Schools

+A description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.

-Support for Identified Schools: Describe how the LEA has or will support the identified schools in developing CSI plans that included a school-level needs assessment, evidence-based interventions, and the identification of any resource inequities to be addressed through the implementation of the CSI plan.
+Describe how the LEA has or will support the identified schools in developing CSI plans that included a school-level needs assessment, evidence-based interventions, and the identification of any resource inequities to be addressed through the implementation of the CSI plan.

+Monitoring and Evaluating Effectiveness

+A description of how the LEA will monitor and evaluate the plan to support student and school improvement.

-Monitoring and Evaluating Effectiveness: Describe how the LEA will monitor and evaluate the implementation and effectiveness of the CSI plan to support student and school improvement.
+Describe how the LEA will monitor and evaluate the implementation and effectiveness of the CSI plan to support student and school improvement.

 Engaging Educational Partners